jeroenkleuters/ccn-okta/README.md

 25. Added Redux store
 26. Added Redux Devtools integration
 27. Selected the Redux store data on the homepage feed instead of fetching data with useFetchData
+28. Selecting the currently logged in user in the toolbar